jadecobra/python_tdd_exercises/source/person factory.rst

              'sex': sex,
          }

-  the terminal updates to show a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ since we are calling a function that does not exist in ``person.py``
+  the terminal updates to show a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ since I are calling a function that does not exist in ``person.py``

 * replace ``this_year()`` with the return value from ``test_person_factory.this_year`` and add an import statement